Get a Demo

 • Risk management framework: Develop a risk management framework that includes categorizing information systems, selecting and implementing security controls, assessing their effectiveness, and authorizing the systems for operation.

-• Security controls: Implement a set of security controls from the NIST Special Publication 800-53 to protect federal information and systems.
+• Security controls: Implement a set of security controls from the NIST Special Publication 800-53, an information security standard by NIST for protecting federal information and systems.

 • Continuous monitoring: Establish continuous monitoring processes to detect and respond to security incidents in real-time.
 This includes automated tools and techniques for continuous assessment and authorization.